basteez/basteez.github.io/_posts/2024-08-19-postman-keycloak-how-to-automatically-get-auth-token.md

 ## Conclusions

 **We have seen how to automatically obtain the keycloak** authentication token with **Postman** .
 Did you already know this method?
 Do you know any other interesting uses of pre-request scripts?
-Let me know in the comments